 Now, while the ribs are in their sugar/butter bath, let’s make the glaze.
 This is where our jalapeños and watermelon come into play.
 Before making the glaze, you’ll need to purée some pickled jalapeños and watermelon.
 The spiciness of the jalapeños is such a great balance to the sweetness of the watermelon.
 Once these two ingredients are prepped, head back out to the smoker.
 In the charcoal chamber, add a small grill grate and sauce bowl.
 Once the sauce bowl is warm, add all your ingredients and bring to a simmer.
 Stir this mixture as needed until it’s combined and reaches a glaze consistency.

 Jalapeño Watermelon BBQ Ribs for the Win

 After the ribs have cooked for their two hours in the aluminum, remove them from the foil and place them back on the smoker.
 They’ll cook here for one final hour.
 During that hour is when we will baste them in our jalapeño watermelon glaze.
 Add on as much of the glaze as you like.
 I also topped my ribs with some sliced jalapeños for that extra flare and a bit of spice.
 When the last hour of cooking has past, remove the ribs from the grill and let them rest for a couple of minutes.
 Then, it’s time to eat!
-Best enjoyed with friends and family.
+Best enjoyed with these grilled jalapeno poppers, friends and family.
 Cheers!